Hope

 Many of us have people in our lives who, for a variety of reasons, have given up on the idea that things will work out in the end.
 They might want to scream if we tell them that all things work for the good… They might tell us they have stopped believing in our leaders and our institutions, or they might say that they have moved away from religion and traditional belief systems because they are dissonant with the realities they see around them.
 Maybe they have suffered abuse within the church.

-What do we do when someone we love, who has moved away from Christian theology, tells us they are feeling hopeless?
-When confronted with this information, we might immediately feel upset and want to fix the problem.
-People need sources of hope, so we would naturally want to start preaching about a God who loves them, hoping that this is reassuring.
+What do we do when someone we love, who has moved away from Christian faith, tells us they are feeling hopeless?
+First, I want to emphasize, that if a person is really at risk, a conversation with a friend or loved one will not provide the type of support they need.
+Below, we make recommendations for sources of professional help.
+However, when confronted with someone you care about telling you they can’t find reasons to hope, we might immediately feel upset and want to fix the problem.
+People need sources of hope, so Christians might naturally want to start sharing about a God who loves them, hoping that this is reassuring.
 We might pray for them.
 But are there other things that we can do to help a friend or loved one regain a sense of hope?
 We can’t just tell our depressed child that they need to feel hopeful because it is good for them.
-The lack of hopeful feelings reflects where they are in their life, their environment, and they are having trouble accessing many of the traditional sources of hope.
+The lack of hopeful feelings reflects where they are in their life, their environments, and that they are having trouble accessing more traditional sources of hope.
+Open and curious conversations can, however, be a source of support.

 Hopelessness as an Epidemic